HTGenomeAnalysisUnit/SCE-VCF/README.md

   -s, --samples=SAMPLES      Restrict analysis to the given samples.
 Comma separated list or file wiht one sample per line -r, --region=REGION        Specify genomic region for processing.
 Format is chr[:start-end].
 Comma-separated list of regions or file with 1 region per line.
 ```

+## How it works

+1. any variants with DP less than `min_DP` will be skipped.
+2. variants with GQ less than `min_GQ` will be used only to compute inconsistent het rate, but discarded when computed het ratio and CHARR
+3. CHARR is computed as `ADref / (AFref * ADtot)` considering only high-quality hom sites with ALT AF < 0.95, to avoid issues with very low AFref

 ## Notes